 More memorable events - mostly from 2006 - 2008

 So we are up to summer 2006 and that Total Immersion retreat.
 The first notable event was during a meditation session just before lunch, probably on the first Thursday there.
-I noticed a horsefly land on my right arm I was about to brush it off when I had the thought - 'Well I'm just about to have lunch - so you can have yours'.
+I noticed a horsefly land on my right arm and I was about to brush it off when I had the thought - 'Well I'm just about to have lunch - so you can have yours'.
 So I let it continue and suck my blood, after a while I looked at it again and noticed it's amazing jewel like blue green eyes.
 Once it had finished feeding I looked at it again - and I can only say that some kind of communication took place between us, very likely linked in with the metta bhavana I was practicing.
 It then flew off - leaving a small drop of blood but no discernable puncture mark and no swelling or irritation afterwards.
 I had the strange impression that it had somehow given me a form of acupuncture initiating some kind of healing.
 The second experience was on the Saturday at the end of my first week.
 It was during the evening ritual intended to help us 'contact our heart's desire'.
 Well I ended up having a spontaneous visualisation of myself sitting on a raised platform surrounded by avid people looking at me intensely - interesting and rather unexpected.
-The final experience happened towards the end of the retreat - possibly again on the Thursday.
+The final experience happened towards the end of the retreat - possibly on the second Thursday.
 While the rest were meditating in the shrine tent I decided to initiate myself as a 'latrine master' which I had been for the retreat.
 I took a cup of urine from the urine receptical part of the loos - and drank it !
 When I forgot it was urine it tasted like - Camomile tea - when I remembered what it was it tasted like - yuk !
-After this I had a feeling of myself empowered and even danced around a bit in a rather wrathful manner !
+After this I can only say that I had a feeling of myself having been empowered in some way.

 2009 turned out to be a quieter year but there were a few highlights.
 These included teaching myself the Butterfly stroke at Tooting Bec Lido and actually swimming there right through the winter - something that would have been unthinkable to me even just a year or two before.
+I remember the latter experience of swimming in extremely cold water induced a sense of my body being almost a kind of interface through which I could interact with this level of reality.
 I also attended the 3rd and 4th Shambhala training sessions (I began these at the start of the year) in Brighton - a pleasant way to return to the town after ten years away.
-My birthday celebration was definitely the hightlight of 2010 sharing a large box with close friends at one of my favorite proms of all those I attended.
+My birthday celebration was definitely the highlight of 2010, sharing a large box with close friends at one of my favorite proms of all those I attended.
 There was also the interest and satisfaction of completing four short articles on the development of mostly Western Economic systems and history for the quarterly LETS newsletter during this year.